See also: Appendix 4: Paid parental leave policy

 If a PGR transfers to an MPhil or PhD at York following less than one year's enrolment (or part-time equivalent) on that degree at their previous institution they must undertake York's first formal review of progress no later than 12 months after their enrolment on the programme (ie calculating from their MPhil or PhD start date at their previous institution).
 If a PGR transfers to a PhD at York following less than two years' enrolment (or part-time equivalent) on that degree at their previous institution they must undertake York's second formal review of progress no later than 24 months after their enrolment on the programme (calculated as above).
 This is to ensure that any issues with PGR progress are picked up in good time.
 Departments may make a case for an extension to the progression deadline in accordance with stated policy.

-Exceptionally , permission may be granted, on the recommendation of the relevant Graduate Chair, for a shortened minimum PhD enrolment period for an individual (two years full-time; four years part-time) on the basis of their prior experiential learning in research (for example, for an experienced industrial researcher).
-This decision may be made: (i) pre-enrolment with approval by the Dean of YGRS or (ii) post-enrolment, but before the first formal review of progress, with approval by the SC.
+Exceptionally, permission may be granted, on the recommendation of the relevant Graduate Chair, for a shortened minimum PhD enrolment period for an individual (two years full-time; four years part-time) on the basis of their prior experiential learning in research (for example, for an experienced industrial researcher).
+This decision may be made: (i) pre-enrolment with approval by the Dean of YGRS or (ii) post-enrolment, but before the first formal review of progress, with approval by PGR Special Cases.
 If advanced standing is approved, the PGR will receive written notification.
 A department’s recommendation for a shortened minimum PhD enrolment period must explain how an individual’s prior experiential learning in research provides them with the skills (academic as well as practical) to complete a PhD in a shorter duration.
 A department’s procedure for assessing prior experiential learning in research must be approved by PPPC and should be a robust, fully-documented process, which may be linked, where appropriate, to professional status (eg chartership).
 If a PGR is granted approval for a shortened minimum PhD enrolment period under this scheme, they must meet the criteria for a second formal review of progress no later than 12 months (or part-time equivalent) after commencing their programme.
 If they do not meet the criteria for the second formal review of progress at the first attempt, they may then be assessed against the criteria for the first formal review of progress and, if successful (at the first or second attempt), continue on their PhD programme but revert to the standard minimum PhD enrolment period.
 PGRs with approval for a shortened minimum enrolment period are still required to pay the full fees for the programme of study.
 For the avoidance of doubt, prior completion of an MRes, MA/MSc (by research) or MPhil (or similar qualification) does not entail any entitlement to a reduced period of enrolment for an MPhil or PhD (as applicable) at York.

 Where there are substantial concerns about a PGR’s welfare and/or their impact on the safety or welfare of others, the University’s Support to Study procedure may be used.

 If a PGR fails to engage with, or disengages from, their programme, and sustained attempts by the University to make contact have failed and/or the PGR does not comply with requests to indicate their intention, the University may exercise its right to terminate the PGR's registration on the basis of an ‘assumed withdrawal’.
-Full details for the procedure to be followed (including by departments where they wish to initiate this process) are set out in the University's guidance on Students who are assumed to have left
+Full details for the procedure to be followed (including by departments where they wish to initiate this process) are set out in the University's guidance on Students who are assumed to have left.

 For PGRs subject to UKVI regulations, all time limits and changes to status etc. are subject to current Home Office visa regulations.
 PGRs who are Student Visa holders must be monitored by departments in accordance with the University's Attendance and Engagement Management Policy; this includes the monitoring of formal supervisory meetings and Thesis Advisory Panel meetings.
 Additional points of contact are required for PGRs who exceed the normal period of enrolment.
 A PGR who is Student Visa holder and who needs to remain in the UK after the expiry of their visa, for example to complete corrections or in the light of a revise and resubmit outcome, will need to apply for a new Student Visa before their existing visa expires.